This post contains affiliate links.

 Ready to go?

-Use Skyscanner to find the cheapest flights to San Miguel de Allende and explore accommodation like unique stays on Airbnb or the top-rated hotels on Booking.com to plan the perfect night, weekend, or long-term stay in the city.
+Explore accommodation like unique stays on Airbnb (like the lovely traditional Mexican apartment we stayed in) or the top-rated hotels on Booking.com to plan the perfect night, weekend, or long-term stay in San Miguel de Allende.

 Like it?
 Pin it!